-World-renowned sustainability experts are lined up as jurors for the SDE21»22!
+World-renowned sustainability experts were lined up as jurors for the SDE21»22!
 Internationally celebrated architects, engineers, practitioners, researchers and scientists, will respond to a wide range of disciplines, covering all ten key SDE contests, and complementary sub-contests.
 Contests include architecture, engineering & construction, energy performance, affordability & viability, communication & social awareness, sustainability, comfort, house functioning, and urban mobility & innovation.

 A R C H I T E C T U R E